 GENERAL DEGREE REQUIREMENTS AND ACADEMIC POLICIES

-The requirements specified in this catalog are intended for all students who begin their college careers during or after the fall of 2010.
-Students who have begun their careers prior to fall 2010 may choose to complete the requirements outlined in this catalog, but if they do so they must complete all of the requirements listed herein.
+The requirements specified in this catalog are intended for all students who begin their college careers during or after the fall of 2008.
+Students who have begun their careers prior to fall 2008 may choose to complete the requirements outlined in this catalog, but if they do so they must complete all of the requirements listed here.
 Students may not choose some requirements from this catalog and some from previous catalogs.
-If a student does not complete requirements for the undergraduate degree within a period of seven years from the date of admission, the College of Engineering will modify the student’s program to bring it into compliance with current degree requirements.

 - Each student is expected to pursue successful completion of all courses for which he or she enrolls.